zanminkian/git-validator/packages/git-validator/README.md

 ## Quick Start

-Run this command in your project directory to lint code.
+Run this command in your project to check code.

 ```sh
 npx git-validator
 ```

 Usually, we recommend you to install it and set it up in your project.
-Please continue reading the doc below.
+Please continue reading the document below.

 ## Install